JesacaLin/JesacaLin/README.md

 - 📚 I’m currently learning TypeScript and React.

-- ❓ Ask me how my HackerRank 30 Days of Code journey is going...😅
+- ❓ Ask me how my HackerRank 30 Days of Code journey is going.

 - ⚡ Fun fact: I have wilderness survival training.
 Let me know if you need a campfire!